-Tritax has identified the most material sustainability-related issues to its activities as an asset manager to its Funds, and thereby identified its sustainability priorities - Sustainable buildings, Climate change, Nature and wellbeing, and Social value (see materiality assessment here).
+Tritax has identified the most material sustainability-related issues to its activities as an asset manager to its Funds, and thereby identified its sustainability priorities - Sustainable buildings, Climate change, Natural capital, and People and communities.
 Climate change was identified as one of Tritax's four key themes, and it was more recently identified as one of the top ten risks by the Risk Committee.
 Climate change, within broader environmental risks, has also been identified as a key risk for each Fund within their risk registers.

 We determine the materiality of climate-related risks at a Fund level based on their likelihood and their impact on each Fund and underlying assets and determine the time horizon at which each risk is likely to materialise.
-The time horizons are also determined at a Fund level to allow for differences in each one's mandate and asset characteristics (see Table 2 for Tritax Big Box REIT plc's time horizons).
+The time horizons are also determined at a Fund level to allow for differences in each one's mandate and asset characteristics

+(see Table 2 for Tritax Big Box REIT plc's time horizons).
 The material physical and transition climate-related risks and their potential financial impacts are described in our TCFD Product Reports.